 I work on a laptop, and I think that it needs some serious tuning up with the fan.
-It spins very fast after every few minutes, and also is very loud.
+It spins very fast every few minutes and also is very loud.
 While looking for some options to control the temperature of my computer system, I decided to check out SpeedFan.
-It is a powerful software that can read voltages, temperatures and fan speed of your computer.
+It is a powerful software that can read voltages, temperatures, and the fan speed of your computer.

 SpeedFan has lots of functions and after using, it for my system I decided to summarize some of its important points here in my post.

 - When you start the SpeedFan, you notice a checkbox for “Automatic Fan Speed” in the program window.
 I first thought that just checking this would be enough to manage the fan speed of my system but I was wrong, things were not that easy with SpeedFan.
 Well, I check it, but I didn’t notice any change in the fan speed of my machine.

 - One very important thing to consider before you start with the SpeedFan is that this program is not guaranteed to work well with all motherboards, thus check your motherboard compatibility before you start with it.
 You can check your motherboard compatibility HERE.